lino-framework/book/docs/specs/users.rst

 .. currentmodule:: lino.modlib.users

-This document describes the API of the :mod:`lino.modlib.users` plugin.
+This document describes the :mod:`lino.modlib.users` plugin, which in Lino replaces :mod:`django.contrib.auth`.
 See also :doc:`/dev/users` for getting started with user management.
-See :doc:`/dev/about/auth` if you wonder why Lino replaces Django's user management and permission system.

 .. contents::
   :local: